icrc/virtual-reality-docs/README.md

-# Documentation
+# Video Pathway

-> An awesome project 😛.
+> Describe the project

 ```js
 const a = {